ronaatxendit/martabacc.github.io/_posts/2020-3-26-reminiscing.md

 title: Reminisce
 ---

 A friend of mine posted healthcheck result.
-Pretty healthy, except for knee parts.
+Pretty healthy, except for knees.
 It reveals meniscus tear, a severe one.

 That is devastating.
 We both know that we love the sport so much - weightlifting - and it requires healthy joints to grow.
 Doctor advised to not continue the hobby, and suggest something less joint-taxing instead.
 He has achieved quite good numbers on his lift, that's unfortunate to receive such news.